GSA/cio-council/_initiatives/federalhiring.md

 layout: page
 image: /assets/img/team/team-placeholder.jpg
 title: Federal Tech/Cyber Hiring & Recruitment
+img-alt:
 description: This event was cool and stuff.
 ---
 This is a bio for a team member.
 It will show up on their individual team member page.
 The name, title and image will be show on the team list page.